-As shown on the graph, the freeway systems in the Kansas City region are performing in the mid-80 to low-90 percentile range during the peak hours, as compared to the free-flow condition.
-The morning peak Travel Index increased slightly over the previous quarter at 0.91, while the evening peak Travel Index remained consistent with last quarter at 0.85 for the fourth quarter fiscal year 2008.
+As shown on the graph, the freeway systems in the Kansas City region are performing in the mid-80 percentile range during the peak hours as compared to the free-flow condition.
+The morning peak Travel Index remained consistent with the previous quarter at 0.88, while the evening peak Travel Index increased slightly from 0.83 to 0.85 for the third quarter fiscal year 2008.
 The average a.m. and p.m. peak travel indices for fiscal year 2007 for this region is 0.92 and 0.90, respectively.
 Most of the Kansas City region has been free from significant work zone impacts.
 However, bridge work and resurfacing jobs are being conducted at the Paseo Bridge causing some slow downs in the morning commute southbound into downtown.
 This should see some dramatic slow downs over the next few years due to the KC ICON bridge replacement project.
-Additional information on the construction activities along interstates 29 and 35 can be found at www.kcicon.org.